 iii) Add an additional “config” directive having GA4 Property “Measurement ID” just after UA Config in line number 12 and before .

-Using and navigating Google Analytics programs can be complicated.
+In Conclusion Using and navigating Google Analytics programs can be complicated.
 Ultimately though, they can help you get in-depth insights into the behaviors of your users and the effectiveness of your digital marketing.
 You may not want to jump right into GA4 without using the more completed, more familiar UA first.
 Or, if you do want to start using GA4, you might find some value in using both programs alongside each other first.
-If you need technical help navigating the new GA4 account or migrating your tags and data from UA to the new GA4, OpenSource Technologies, an expert in digital marketing and data migration, is ready to help.
+If you need technical help navigating the new GA4 account or migrating your tags and data from UA to the new GA4, OpenSource Technologies, a leading digital marketing company with GA4 Certified Experts, is ready to help.